 - Three letters of recommendation – at least one of which is familiar with your research experience.

-- Electronic Transcripts: If your institutions use electronic transcripts as official documents, please have them sent to Kathie Nee (email@example.com) for domestic applications and to Kathy Ruth (firstname.lastname@example.org) for international
+- Electronic Transcripts: If your institutions use electronic transcripts as official documents, please have them sent to Kathie Nee, firstname.lastname@example.org for domestic applications and to Scott Philips, email@example.com for international. *The UMBC Graduate School will accept official WES ICAP Course-by-Course evaluations as fulfillment of the requirement for official transcripts in the admissions process.

 - An admitted doctoral student is strongly encouraged to identify a mentor by the end of the first semester in the program and must have a mentor by the end of their second semester in the program.
 The Director of the Graduate Program will function as a mentor to first year doctoral students unless they have already designated a faculty mentor and thus will approve the student’s courses.